University of Connecticut: Symbols

 Until 1933, the mascot of UConn had been the "Aggies", because of the university's original agricultural nature.
 In 1933, the university changed its name from Connecticut Agricultural College to Connecticut State College.
 To reflect this change, athletic teams were then known as the "Statesmen".
 In December 1934, the Husky was chosen as the mascot.

-Jonathan the Husky, the school's mascot, is portrayed both as a traditional anthropomorphic character at athletic and student events and by a real Siberian husky dog.
+Jonathan the Husky, the school's mascot, is portrayed both as a traditional anthropomorphic character at athletic and student events and by a real Siberian Husky dog.
 Jonathan received his name as part of a student newspaper poll in 1935 after Jonathan Trumbull, the last colonial governor of Connecticut.

 The school's fight song, officially titled "UConn Husky" was written by Herbert A. France.
 It is one of the most recognizable in the country, played by the Pride of Connecticut, UConn's marching band, during the school's sporting events.
 Many of UConn's athletic events are nationally broadcast, owing to the song's recognizability.
 A later version of the song was arranged by UConn music professor Dr. David Maker.

 Traditions

 The main UConn campus is also home to a "spirit rock", which has been painted to promote student events and ideologies since the 1940s.
 The current rock is a portion of a much larger outcropping that was originally located across from the North Campus quadrangle and removed for construction of the Life Sciences building in 1958.
 In subsequent years, it was put into storage during the UCONN 2000 construction program and later re-located in 2008, 2013 and 2024.

-UConn officials measured the paint's depth with a small drill in fall 2018 and determined 1.25 inches of paint had accumulated on the rock since it was placed on that site in 2008.
+UConn officials measured the paint's depth with a small drill in the fall of 2018, and determined that 1.25 inches had accumulated on the rock since it was placed on that site in 2008.

 Student organizations regularly host annual events, including concerts, pep rallies, guest speaker engagements, and social events like "One Ton Sundae" wherein students receive free scoops from a large quantity of ice cream.